 A person may appeal against any disciplinary decision and must do so within five working days of receiving notification of such a decision.
 The appeal must be made in writing and outline the grounds for the appeal.
-The appeal will be chaired by a senior member Mangement Team who was not involved in the original disciplinary decision.
+The appeal will be chaired by a senior member of the Management Team who was not involved in the original disciplinary decision.
 The decision made at the appeal hearing will be final.